Bison History and Facts

 - Bison prefer young, tender grasses and eat few forbs (such as wildflowers).
 Research at the Tallgrass Prairie Preserve has found that not less than 99% of a bison's diet is grasses and sedges.

 - The bison's rubbing on young trees helps prevent trees from invading the prairie.

-- Both sexes have horns; the cow's are smaller.
+- Both males and females have horns; the cow's are just smaller.
 A bull bison can be identified from a cow by wider, thicker horns; a wider skull; and a generally more massive structure.

 - Bison are social animals and live in herds that change in size and composition throughout the year.
 In winter, herds are much smaller, typically only 20 to 30 in number, with older bulls completely isolating themselves.
 During the rut (mating) season in summer, bison gather in very large herds.
 Herds are definitely matriarchal with cows usually leading herd movement.